Thursday 11th Jan 2018

 Whatever your reason, you embark on the journey of registering a business name, building a website, finding premises if you’re a traditional bricks and mortar business and dare I say it…acquiring your first customer.
 You know every day that goes by is a missed opportunity.

-What you find out really quickly is that everything costs twice as much and takes three times as long as originally estimated (by the way this doesn’t just apply to the Start Up phase – it’s at every stage in The Business Growth Pathway™, so it’s a good lesson to learn early!).
+What you find out really quickly is that everything costs twice as much and takes three times as long as originally estimated (by the way this doesn’t just apply to the Start Up phase – it’s at every stage in the Built to Grow Business Growth Pathway™, so it’s a good lesson to learn early!).

 You think you have all the bases covered and then you turn over another stone and there are 3 more things to think about; insurances, legal considerations, registering with the post office, sorting out broadband.
 All the basics need doing, and most of the time it’s just you doing it all.